-The service quickly switched to offer cryptocurrency payments through Coinbase, despite the crypto exchange’s terms explicitly prohibiting illegal, obscene, and abusive usage.
-It appears Coinbase later cut Deepsukebe off.
+Under pressure, the service switched to offer cryptocurrency payments through Coinbase, despite the crypto exchange’s terms explicitly prohibiting illegal, obscene, and abusive usage.
+Coinbase apparently later cut Deepsukebe off.

-In December 2021, WIRED reported that Deepsukebe had launched a decentralised partner programme apparently in part designed to avoid the service being taken offline.
+In December 2021, WIRED reported that Deepsukebe had launched a decentralised partner programme that makes its algorithm available to third partiess via an API, and a referral programe that rewards users for sharing nude images created using the app.
+The former programme is apparently designed to avoid the service being taken offline.

-It is unclear who is behind Deepsukebe, how its system works, and what impacts - direct and indirect - it has on those whose images are uploaded to and manipulated on its platform.
+It is unclear who is behind Deepsukebe, how its system works, and what impacts - direct and indirect - it has on those whose images are uploaded to and manipulated on its platform, and shared elsewhere.

 Purpose: Undress women